-Being told by the doctor or specialist nurse, "You have prostate cancer", can come as a shock and are words that you and your family didn't want to hear.
-In fact, you may not have heard another word that the doctor or specialist nurse said to you.
+Being told by the doctor or clinical nurse specialist (CNS), "You have prostate cancer", can come as a shock and are words that you and your family didn't want to hear.
+In fact, you may not have heard another word that the doctor or CNS said to you.
 For some people this is very upsetting, they find it hard to think about anything else for a while and it may take some time before you take it in.
 Don't worry, there will be time to ask questions or talk about what it means for you later.